tarof429/stuckathome/linux/README.md

 Logical volume data_vg/data_lv successfully resized.
 ```

 Alternatively, we can extend extents.
+Below we extend it 100% so it fills all the available space in the volume group.

 ```sh
 $ sudo lvextend --extents +100%FREE /dev/data_vg/data_lv /dev/vdc1